 Not all people are consistent readers.
 Some pick one book and don’t put it down until they finish reading it.
 Some read a couple of books at a time, picking for reading the one that seems the most appealing at the moment.
 Some start reading a book but realize they don’t like it (at least for now) – and choose another.

 That’s why it’s always better to keep a variety of reading materials at home, so your child could choose.
-This could be educational books (for example, on how to write a book report), interesting magazines, fiction books, and so on.
+This could be educational books (for example, on how to write do my homework for money), interesting magazines, fiction books, and so on.
 Just make sure they are at your child’s reading level.

 Just like I’ve mentioned above, reading is not only about books – and reading materials aren’t books only as well.
 There are plenty of video games that include a lot of text and tell a story while letting a child play at the same time.
 There are comic books that tell stories in pictures and words as well.
 There are board games, where you have to read to understand the rules and to play.